jeremjlr/MurphySecurity/README.md

 <p>Go to "System Options > Hostname" and change "raspberrypi" to "securitycore"/"securitycam" or whatever name you want.</p>
 <b>[Camera only]</b>
-<p>Then if you're installing a cam also don't forget to enable the camera by going to "Interface Options > Camera" and settingi to "Yes".</p>
+<p>Then if you're installing a cam also don't forget to enable the camera by going to "Interface Options > Camera" and setting it to "Yes".</p>
 <p>Quit and reboot.</p>

+### Installation scripts
-<p>Download the latest release, unzip, open terminal and run script if your choice.
+<p>Download the latest release, unzip, open terminal and run the script of your choice.
 There are scripts to install and uninstall both core and camera.<br/>
-Both can't be on the same pi for now, this will be fixed for next release.</p>
+Both can't be on the same pi for now, this will be fixed for the next release.</p>

 ## [Optionnal] If your camera module looks too "pinkish"
 <p>Open :<br/>